ergoplatform/ergodocs/docs/contribute.md

 There are several grant programmes available for larger-scale projects.
 Submit a grant request directly to the [Good Whale Fund](https://github.com/ergoplatform/grow-ergo/issues/13), [DarkFund0](https://github.com/ergoplatform/grow-ergo/issues/1) - or email us directly at the [team@ergoplatform.org](mailto:team@ergoplatform.org).

-## Are you looking for developers?

-While the Ergo Foundation occasionally advertises full-time roles, these are usually specialised senior positions.
-The quickest way to get involved is to start completing some (paid) [bounties](https://github.com/ergoplatform/grow-ergo/).

 ## Are you looking for regional managers?